kerrieyee/mars_rover/README.md

 2) bundle install

+3) to run the tests type:  rake

-3) To run the program, type:
+4) To run the program, type:

    ruby user_interface.rb